 How can I maintain centralized visibility into the NSX-T and beyond?

-It’s essential to have accurate visibility into security and connectivity, including which apps are running and their dependencies, real-time traffic flows, network objects, and access rules.
+It’s essential to have accurate visibility into which apps are running and their dependencies, real-time traffic flows, real-time traffic flows, and access rules.
 But even more important, is to have a single view of the entire network so you can apply end-to-end consistent and effective segmentation and achieve faster resolution of security and connectivity incidents.

 In addition, Tufin immediately starts documenting any changes made to rules.
 So not only do you have an accurate, full view of the environment, you can monitor rules revisions in real time for continuous compliance and audit purposes (e.g. if a rule was deleted from the policy).